Lightnet/dhcraftrs/README.md

  * commands (for creating entity and other things)
  * assets (loading content data)

+  If you every been in the theater they need to set up stage.
+They would change stage of the scene and setup the next act.

-  To handle the scenes is to have stage.
+  To handle the scenes is to have stage change in state.
 There is condition checks for state.
 It be found in youtube or cheatbook if update.

+  Common state are Assets Loading, MainMenu, Loading Game, Game and other states.
+It depend what kind of states since it use enum in rust language.

+  Need to create setting, config, preset contents.
+As the game needs to finish or fail conditions.

   It required a lot of set up and clean up when change the stages.

-  For example Godot.
-Scene can be made into character, buildings, items and other things.

-  Well it need to set up manucal since it empty when run.
-Need to create prefab setting, config, preset contents.
+It depend on the hardware and limits.

 ```
   -bevy engine